ideas-productivity/ideas-productivity.github.io/_events/bssw-tutorials/bsswt-2023-08-01-noaa.md

 #   By the time of delivery, the doi should be set
 #
 artifacts:
-  - label: Tutorial Webpage
+  - label: Tutorial webpage
     bsswt-event-label: 2023-08-01-noaa
-#  - label: Conference Registration
+#  - label: Conference registration
 #    url: https://www.isc-hpc.com/registration-2022.html
-  - label: Presentation Slides
+  - label: Slides
     format: FigShare
     doi: 10.6084/m9.figshare.23796606
     status: published
-# The only meaningful values of status are: reserved or published
-#  - label: Hands-On Code Repository
-#    format: GitHub
-#    gh-repo: bssw-tutorial/hello-numerical-world-2022-05-29-isc
 #
 # This is a standard collection of deadlines we've encountered historically
 # Add due dates where appropriate.
 Those without will be ignored